jmayfield777/Note-Taking-App-with-Express.js/README.md

 ## Usage

 Clone this repo and save it locally to your computer.
 Open terminal, git bash, or whichever command line interface you are using and navigate to the directory holding the server.js file.
+Run the following command:

 ```
 node server.js